 Boy, were they ever wrong.

 So the next game they came up with was a bit tricky.
-You see we were going to give a word and they had to name the song and the artist who sang it.
+You see we were going to give a word and they had to name a song that started with that word and the artist who sang it.
 Plus we would tell them how many songs needed to be named.
 I thought for sure we would stump her but damn we were not even close.

 Within 3 minutes she called in the first night.